Eneroth3/ordbok-lib/README.md

 ## Install

-1. Copy from ´modules/´ into your extension's directory.
+1. Copy from ``modules/`` into your extension's directory.
-2. Replace the wrapping ´OrdbolLib´ module with the wrapping module of your extension.
+2. Replace the wrapping ``OrdbolLib`` module with the wrapping module of your extension.
 3. Require the script(s) from your own extension.

 ## Usage

-It is recommended to create an Ordbok object when the extension loads, and assign it to a constant.
-This way the object can be easily referenced in nested modules and classes in your extension.

-TODO: Write more, or refer to individual methods' documentation.
+See documentation class and method documentation for Ordbok.